Table of Contents

 - Debris or other foreign material on the surface of the eye.

 - Inflammation of the iris or anterior uveitis may cause dog eye pain.
-Your vet will have to determine the direct cause of the uveitis in order to treat.
+Your vet will have to determine the direct cause of the uveitis to treat it.

-- Trauma, or some type of injury to the eye tissue or the eyelids, may be causing pain.
+- Trauma, or some injury to the eye tissue or the eyelids, may be causing pain.

-- Internal eye socket (orbital) infections are extremely painful and will often cause signs of mouth related issues, such as refusal to open his jaw.
+- Internal eye socket (orbital) infections are excruciating and will often cause signs of mouth-related issues, such as refusal to open his jaw.

-- Dry eye, or KCS (keratoconjunctivitus), can cause dogs to have a painful gritty, dry sensation on the surface of the eye.
+- Dry eye, or KCS (keratoconjunctivitis), can cause dogs to have a painful gritty, dry sensation on the surface of the eye.
 This can lead to keeping the eyes closed.